ArlingtonBrooks/SafeTemp/README.md

 -p	 Path to lm-sensors config file

+-f       Specify file containing critical temperatures to check for

 -w	 time interval to wait between checks (seconds); default is 5 seconds

--T	 Load temperatures from a file

 -s   Print estimates for maximum temperature and time until maximum temperature
         (VERY rough -- shouldn't be trusted for anything important).
 This WILL NOT WORK if the timestep is too small; natural heating follows an exponential decay so if there are 3 consecutive timesteps where the temperature values don't change or change as an exponential growth this function will fail to return.